 - What do you think will be your biggest challenge whilst at college?

 - Make sure you’re well-rested - try to get to sleep at a reasonable hour the night before and remember to eat something before you set off.

 - Dress appropriately - a suit is rarely required (you can check this with the college), but it’s important to be clean and smart.

 - Take a notebook and pen (to make notes with if required), preparation notes or a book to read in case there’s a wait, and a copy of your GCSE certificates or portfolio of work.

-- During the interview itself, sit comfortably, maintain eye contact, look engaged and take your time with answers.
-Most importantly, relax and be yourself!
+- Be yourself - During the interview itself, sit comfortably, maintain eye contact, look engaged and take your time with answers.
+Most importantly, don’t panic, and be yourself!